banner

 The LORD is faithful, and he wants us to be faithful, too.

-After the seven are turned over to the Gibeonites and killed, David shows compassion on Rizpah, one of Saul’s concubines (secondary wives).
+After the seven are turned over to the Gibeonites and killed, David shows compassion for Rizpah, one of Saul’s concubines (secondary wives).
 When he learns of her long vigil to keep vultures away from the bodies of her two sons and five sons by another of Saul’s concubines, the king is compassionate.
 He orders the burial of the bones of Saul, Jonathan, and seven of Saul’s remaining descendants.

 When I consider your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is man that you are mindful of him, the son of man that you care for him?
 (Psalm 8:3-4, NIV)